Summer Group & Conference Housing

 Check-In & Check-Out

 Unless otherwise arranged, check out time is at 11:00 a.m.
-Prior to your conference, the Housing Summer Conference Coordinator will work with you to set up the best check-out for your group.
+Prior to your conference, the Housing Summer Conference Staff will work with you to set up the best check-out for your group.
 Check-out usually will take place in the same location as check-in.

 Parking and Transportation Options